doofinder/llm_composer/README.md

 **Important:** When using Stream read chat completion, LlmComposer does not track input/output/cache/thinking tokens.
 There are two approaches to handle token counting in this mode:

-1. Calculate tokens using libraries like `tiktoken`.
+1. Calculate tokens using libraries like `tiktoken` for OpenAI provider.
 2. Read token data from the last stream object if the provider supplies it (currently only OpenRouter supports this).

+In Ollama provider, we do not track tokens.

 ### Using OpenRouter